 Its all naturally dairy free except the mini eggs (and obviously make sure you’ve got dairy free chocolate!).

 For the mini eggs, you can use Rhythm 108 eggs!
 Or even something totally different like a Moo chocolate bunny or some “Easter Fun” Haribo sweets.
-There’s lots of ideas here in my Gluten and Dairy Free Easter Treats Guide.
+There’s lots of ideas here in my Gluten and Dairy Free Easter Guide

-Fairy cakes are ideal because they make sensibly sized Gluten Free Mini Egg Nest Cakes that are easiest to work with!
+What size is best?
+Fairy Cake or Cupcake cases are ideal because they make sensibly sized Gluten Free Mini Egg Nest Cakes that are easiest to work with!

->WARNING – they turn out the size of the palm of my hand!!
-By the time you cut the cake into 3, fill it with buttercream and coat in chocolate, they’re quite big.
+Muffin cases will work too but be warned, they turn out the size of the palm of my hand!!
+By the time you cut the little cake into 3 pieces, fill it with buttercream and coat in chocolate, they’re quite big.
 You could always cut them in two and share them!
-Or don’t… like Charlie haha 😉
+Or don’t… like me haha 😉

 Gluten Free Mini Egg Cakes